risk-of-thunder/R2API/R2API.Skins/README.md

 ### `1.1.1`

 * Added the ability to override `DisplayGroupRule` per item for a skin.
-Which allows to add skin-specic item display without requiring to create IDRS with all items.
+Which allows to add skin-specific item display without requiring to create IDRS with all items.
 See `SkinIDRS.AddGroupOverride()`.

 ### `1.1.0`